A feast of learning, exploring and connecting: Congress 2025 wrap-up

 The Australian Dental Congress 2025 kicked off in fine style on Wednesday night, 7 May, with the Welcome Reception in the beautiful grounds of the Perth Convention and Exhibition Centre.

-Over 2,000 delegates descended on the Perth Convention and Exhibition Centre on the opening morning of the 2025 Australian Dental Congress, creating a real sense of energy and anticipation.
+The next morning, delegates descended on the Perth Convention and Exhibition Centre for the start of the 2025 Australian Dental Congress proper, creating a real sense of energy and anticipation.

 There was a buzz in the air as dental professionals and industry leaders from across the country – and internationally – united to kick off four days of learning, networking and inspiration.